Not too long ago, I would have laughed at the idea of me traveling anywhere with wheeled luggage.

 PARAVEL AVIATOR CARRY-ON: PROS AND CONS

-- has an incredibly sophisticated and classic design.
+- has an incredibly effortless, sophisticated and classy design.

-- hardside shell helps to protect your belongings from damage
+- hardside shell helps to protect your belongings from being crushed in transit

-- has a sturdy handle and smooth-rolling wheels for easy maneuverability.
+- has a sturdy handle and really smooth-rolling wheels.

 - meets most airlines’ carry-on size requirements, so you won’t have to worry about checking it.